 Setting Up an Internal Communications Channel Strategy

-Choosing the right mix of your internal communication channels strategy greatly influences your organization’s functioning.
+Choosing the right mix of your internal communication channels strategy can dramatically influence organization functionality.
 Recognizing your audience, assessing its needs, evaluating your resources, and taking stock of your limitations and strengths are all keys to designing a robust internal communications channel strategy.

 When setting up such a strategy, it is important to first identify your key audiences and what information they need to do their jobs.
-This allows you to determine which communication channels — such as email, intranet, social tools, or in-person meetings — will best reach each employee group.
+This will allow you to determine which communication channels will best reach and impact each employee group.

 The channels you opt for should enable two-way dialogue so employees can provide feedback and ask questions.
 It is also hugely helpful to have an editorial calendar that outlines what types of company news and updates will be shared across the various platforms and with what frequency.
-But, it appears they are being underused.
-According to Gallagher’s survey, only 33% of respondents reported having a channel-specific editorial calendar.
-This, they state, suggests that little effort is invested in this channel.
+But, it appears these are underused.

 Choosing the Right Mix of Channels

-Proper communication is crucial for organizations, and the most efficient way to achieve this is by choosing the right internal communication channels that align with organizational objectives and employee preferences.
+Effective communication is crucial for organizations.
+The most efficient way to achieve this is by choosing the right internal communication channels that align with organizational objectives and employee preferences.
 Though it is rather impossible to point out an optimal mix of channels that would fit any organization, as each entity is unique, this section will help to guide choices and increase understanding of the specifications and applicability of each channel.

 A significant initial step when selecting the internal communications channels to use involves a keen understanding of the purposes and characteristics of the channels.